kel-z/HSR-Scanner/README.md

 5. Start the scan.
     - If you have multiple monitors, ensure that both Star Rail and HSR Scanner are on the same monitor before starting the scan.
 6. Do not move your mouse during the scan process.
-7. Once the scan is complete, additional time may be required to process the data before generating the final JSON file output.
+7. Once the scan is complete, some additional time may be required to process the data before generating the final JSON file output.

 ## Scanner settings and configurations
 HSR Scanner assumes that the inventory and character key bindings are unchanged ("b" and "c", respectively).
 If you have modified these bindings, please set them appropriately in the "Configure" tab of HSR Scanner.